Hims & Hers Health, Inc.

 What is the price forecast for HIMS in 2026?

-Based on the provided analysis, here is the forecast for HIMS stock performance through 2026.
+Based on a fundamental projection of current growth trajectories and margin profiles, here is a strategic forecast for HIMS through 2026.